-1 EXECUTIVE SUMMARY
+1. EXECUTIVE SUMMARY

 - 1.1 Greater Cambridge Shared Planning (GCSP) has recently commissioned two pieces of work from GL Hearn.
-Firstly, the Greater Cambridge Housing and Employment Relationships Report (HERR) and, secondly, the Cambridgeshire and West Suffolk Housing Needs of Specific Groups study (HNSG). - 1.2 This report, prepared by GL Hearn and Justin Gardner Consulting, considers the impact on the findings of the HNSG for Cambridge and South Cambridgeshire in respect of the demographic change associated with four scenarios set out in the HERR: - "Medium" housing and population estimates for 2011 commuting ratios; - "Medium" housing and population estimates for 1:1 commuting ratios; - "Maximum" housing and population estimates for 2011 commuting ratios; and - "Maximum" housing and population estimates for 1:1 commuting ratios. - 1.3 The report presents these demographic projections together with four sets of outputs for Cambridge and South Cambridgeshire (and Greater Cambridge as a whole) in respect of five topic areas: - Affordable housing need and mix; - Housing mix; - Older and disabled people need; - Student Accommodation; and - Housing Needs of other Groups. - 1.4 For ease of comparison, the findings based on the standard method as set out in the HNSG are also included.
+Firstly, the Greater Cambridge Housing and Employment Relationships Report (HERR) and, secondly, the Cambridgeshire and West Suffolk Housing Needs of Specific Groups study (HNSG). - 1.2 This report, named the Greater Cambridge Addendum (GCA) has been prepared by GL Hearn and Justin Gardner Consulting.
+It considers the impact on the findings of the HNSG for Cambridge and South Cambridgeshire in respect of the demographic change associated with four scenarios set out in the HERR.
+Also, for ease of comparison, the findings based on the standard method are also included.
+The scenarios considered are therefore: - The standard method-based demographic projections; - "Medium" housing and population estimates for 2011 commuting ratios; - "Medium" housing and population estimates for 1:1 commuting ratios; - "Maximum" housing and population estimates for 2011 commuting ratios; and - "Maximum" housing and population estimates for 1:1 commuting ratios. - 1.3 The report presents these demographic projections together with four sets of outputs for Cambridge and South Cambridgeshire (and Greater Cambridge as a whole) in respect of five topic areas: - Affordable housing need and mix; - Housing mix; - Older and disabled people need; - Student Accommodation; and - Housing Needs of other Groups.